SQL Tutorial Part 1: Introduction to SQL Databases and Basic Operations

 Exercise 3

-Create a database for a school system named SchoolDB
+Create a database for a school system named SchoolDB, and perform the following operations:

 Create a table inside the database to store student info (student_id, first_name, last_name, date_of_birth).